Skip to main content

 About

 Josh studies the history of slavery, abolitionism, and emancipation in the British Empire during the eighteenth and nineteenth centuries.
 His undergraduate thesis re-examines the relationship between capitalism and slavery and questions the age-old notion that slavery was uneconomical and thus non-modern.
 Josh’s SSHRC-supported masters thesis analyzes the gap between the theory and practice of amelioration in the British Empire during the early nineteenth century.
-He will commence his SSHRC-funded doctoral research at Queen’s University in the fall of 2022.
+He commenced his SSHRC-funded doctoral research at Queen’s University in the fall of 2022.

 Josh is a Teaching Assistant in the Department of History and has worked on the following courses: HIST 215—Sports and Spectacle of Violence; HIST 216—US Civil War and Reconstruction; HIST 228—Global History of Pandemics; and HIST 275—The African American Experience.
 During the summer of 2022, Josh was appointed by the Faculty of Arts and Science as a Teaching Fellow for the course QGSP 200—Global Goals: Introduction to the Sustainable Development Goals.